This post may contain affiliate links. Please read our disclosure policy.

 - Extra Virgin Olive Oil: Goes into the basil pesto with lemon juice to thin it out.

-- Lemon Juice: This is the acid for the basil pesto dressing.
+- Fresh Lemon Juice: This is the acid for the basil pesto dressing.
+You can also use red wine vinegar; makes the best vinaigrette!

 - Salt and pepper: kosher salt and pepper will go into the dressing for the salad.